Spirit Realty Capital (NYSE:SRC) Updates FY 2021 Earnings Guidance

-Spirit Realty Capital (NYSE:SRC) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 3.060-3.140 for the period.
+Spirit Realty Capital (NYSE:SRC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of 3.060-3.140 for the period.
 The company issued revenue guidance of -.

-SRC has been the topic of a number of recent analyst reports.
-Truist boosted their target price on shares of Spirit Realty Capital from $43.00 to $48.00 in a report on Monday, March 22nd.
-Mizuho boosted their target price on shares of Spirit Realty Capital from $43.00 to $45.00 and gave the stock a neutral rating in a report on Monday, April 19th.
-Truist Securities boosted their target price on shares of Spirit Realty Capital from $43.00 to $48.00 in a report on Monday, March 22nd.
-Zacks Investment Research downgraded shares of Spirit Realty Capital from a buy rating to a hold rating in a report on Friday, March 19th.
-Finally, Morgan Stanley upped their price objective on shares of Spirit Realty Capital from $40.00 to $45.00 and gave the company an equal weight rating in a report on Wednesday, April 21st.
-Six equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The stock has an average rating of Hold and a consensus target price of $44.00.
+Several equities analysts have recently weighed in on the stock.
+Mizuho raised their price target on shares of Spirit Realty Capital from $43.00 to $45.00 and gave the stock a neutral rating in a research note on Monday, April 19th.
+Morgan Stanley lifted their target price on shares of Spirit Realty Capital from $40.00 to $45.00 and gave the stock an equal weight rating in a research note on Wednesday, April 21st.
+Zacks Investment Research downgraded shares of Spirit Realty Capital from a buy rating to a hold rating in a research note on Friday, May 7th.
+Truist Securities lifted their target price on shares of Spirit Realty Capital from $43.00 to $48.00 in a research note on Monday, March 22nd.
+Finally, UBS Group upgraded shares of Spirit Realty Capital from a sell rating to a neutral rating in a research report on Thursday, March 4th.
+Six research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+The company presently has an average rating of Hold and an average price target of $44.00.

+In other news, EVP Jay Young sold 15,000 shares of the company’s stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $47.00, for a total transaction of $705,000.00.
+Following the transaction, the executive vice president now directly owns 26,412 shares of the company’s stock, valued at approximately $1,241,364.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders own 0.92% of the company’s stock.

 Spirit Realty Capital, Inc (NYSE: SRC) is a premier net-lease REIT that primarily invests in single-tenant, operationally essential real estate assets, subject to long-term leases.
 As of September 30, 2020, our diverse portfolio of 1,778 owned properties, with an aggregate leasable area of 37.2 million square feet in 48 states, included retail, industrial and office buildings leased to 296 tenants across 28 retail industries.